Over the 10 weeks, students and faculty build a relationship that goes beyond the summer.

 Christin Godale '16, of Mentor (Ohio)

-Working with Dr. Michael Bumbulis on Characterizing Programmed Cell Death in Euglena Gracilis
+Worked with Dr. Michael Bumbulis on Characterizing Programmed Cell Death in Euglena Gracilis

 "I am pursuing research on apoptosis which is seen in epilepsy.
 Apoptosis is a biological process that is a form of programmed cell death which is essential to animal life."